paperli/paperli.github.io/_posts/2022-12-10-volleyverse.markdown

 ---
 <!--summary-->

-Welcome to Volleyverse, the voice interaction metaverse!
-During the 24-hour hackathon, we build the voice induced making-a-wish expereience on Quest Pro headset.
-The expereince listens to user's wishes by integrating Wit.ai voice AI engine, then reveals the gift in user's surroundings by enabling the passthrough feature on the mixed reality headset.
-It was during the holiday season and we use to wish all folks a merry Christmas!
+Step into the world of Volleyverse, where voice commands shape reality!
+Within a mere 24-hour hackathon, we manifested an enchanting "Making-A-Wish" experience exclusively for the Quest headsets.
+By seamlessly integrating the Wit.ai voice AI engine, users express their desires vocally, unveiling delightful gifts seamlessly integrated into their surroundings via the headset's passthrough feature.
+We presend our creation during the holiday season, serving as a conduit for spreading merriment and extending heartfelt Christmas wishes to all volley employees.

 <!--more-->